thenumbernine/zeta-lua/zeta/README.txt

 	- sawblades only hit geemers if geemers are moving
 	- geemers and doors don’t mix.  one pushes the other and the geemer teleports. collision v2:
+	- as doors close on you, they still ask for keycards
 	- get slopes working
 	- player can still duck and jump on the top of a ladder with solid above and get halfway stuck in the ceiling
 	- duck then stand up with a monster on your head.  you get stuck in the monster.